 |

-The Great Hall of the castle had been hung with the standards
+The Great Hall of the castle had been hung

-them.
-The King and Queen of Gondor and the King and Queen of Rohan
+The King and Queen of Gondor and the King

-were seated in state at the high table, and the other dignitariesFaramir,
+and Queen of Rohan were seated in state at the high table, and

-Legolas and Eowyn, Gimli, the hobbits Merry and Pippin, Elladan
+the hobbits Merry and Pippin, Elladan and Elrohir and the host

-precedence.
-But once the formal part of the evening was over,
+formal part of the evening was over, the guests simply moved their

-the guests simply moved their seats and mingled like the good
+seats and mingled, like the good friends they were.

 Imrahil had spared no expense on food and, in addition to roast

-meats, potages of beans and vegetables, salads of sweet herbs
+meats, potages of beans and vegetables, salads of sweet herbs,

-joint favouritesome small pieces of sweet, rose-flavoured
+small pieces of sweet, rose-flavoured jelly covered in powdered

-jelly covered in powdered sugar.
-"The people of Near Harad
+sugar.
+"The people of Near Harad call it Delight,"

-call it Delight," said Imrahil.
+said Imrahil.

 a troupe of dancers from Far Harad whose leader played a strangely